wofsauge/IsaacDocs/docs/Room.md

 #### boolean CheckLine ( [Vector](../Vector) Pos1, [Vector](../Vector) Pos2, LinecheckMode Mode, int GridPathThreshold, boolean IgnoreWalls, boolean IgnoreCrushable ) {: .copyable aria-label='Functions' }
 returns true if there is a direct line of sight between Pos1 and Pos2 returns false if the line is obstructed

-???- note "Notes"
+???+ note "Notes"
-    LinecheckModes:
+    Linecheck Modes:

-    0 : makes the line check collide with anything that impedes ground movement 1 : is a cheaper version of 0, but is not as reliable 2 : is used for explosions, it only collides with walls and indestructible blocks 3 : is a line check that only collides with obstacles that can block projectiles
+    **0** : makes the line check collide with anything that impedes ground movement

+    **1** : is a cheaper version of 0, but is not as reliable

+    **2** : is used for explosions, it only collides with walls and indestructible blocks

+    **3** : is a line check that only collides with obstacles that can block projectiles
 ___
 ### DamageGrid () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }